Quality Incentive Payment for License-Exempt Providers

 The activities include:

 Current certification in CPR and First Aid: In order to receive payment for this, you need to be current in both CPR and First Aid.
 This would qualify for an incentive payment of $125.
+This payment is only offered every other year as CPR and First Aid certifications are valid for a two year time period.

 Current participation in the USDA Child and Adult Care Food Program: This would qualify for an incentive payment of $100.